qian-deng/pta-training/Week4/README.md

-`{m}` specifies that exactly m copies of the previous RE should be matched `\` either escapes special characters or signals a special sequence `[]` is used to indicate a set of characters, e.g. `[a-z]` matches any lowercase ASCII letter `\b` matches the empty string, but only at the beginning or end of a word, e.g. `foo\b` matches `foo`, `foo bar` but not `foobar`
+`{m}` specifies that exactly m copies of the previous RE should be matched `\` either escapes special characters or signals a special sequence `[]` is used to indicate a set of characters, e.g. `[a-z]` matches any lowercase ASCII letter `|` `A|B`, where A and B can be arbitrary REs, creates a regular expression that will match either A or B.
+`\b` matches the empty string, but only at the beginning or end of a word, e.g. `foo\b` matches `foo`, `foo bar` but not `foobar`
 `\d` matches any Unicode decimal digit
 `\s` matches Unicode whitespace characters
 `\w` matches Unicode word characters

+### re.match

+If zero or more characters at **the beginning** of string match the regular expression pattern, return a corresponding match object.
+Return None if the string does not match the pattern.

+### re.search

+Scan through string looking for **the first location** where the regular expression pattern produces a match, and return a corresponding match object.
+Return None if no position in the string matches the pattern.

 To practice and test RE, [regexr.com](https://regexr.com/) is very helpful